donkirkby/donimoes/docs/rules.md

     by Sid Sackson where you have to lay out a map that you can hike on.
 I added a cooperative version, and adapted it from paper, pencil, and dice to use dominoes.
 (1-4 players, double-six dominoes)
+* [Domino Runners](#domino-runners) is based on board games by Roland Siegers, where your runners run across a grid of dominoes, dropping checkers and trying to capture your opponent's checkers.
+(2 players, double-six dominoes, and checkers)
 * [Fujisan](#fujisan) is a solitaire game by James Droscha where you help four Shinto priests climb to the peak of Mount Fuji.
 I found 20 layouts that are much more challenging than usual.
 (1 player,